Redux#

 This documentation is a work in progress.
 Any help is welcome to fill in the gaps!

 As with any other complex React project, the way global state is handled across all components has a big impact on the overall architecture.
-Basic knowledge of Redux is needed to understand this part, but Volto's use of Redux is "typical" and you can find plenty examples in Volto's code base.
+Basic knowledge of Redux is needed to understand this part, but Volto's use of Redux is "typical" and you can find plenty of examples in Volto's code base.

 To access the global state, a component needs to be connected with connect